TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback: Related Work

-\textbf{SSP \& TF.} Recent years have seen a growing interest in the paradigm of upstream SSP and downstream TF.
-In terms of pre-training, existing literature can be broadly categorized into two classes: BERT/GPT-like generative pre-training~\cite{devlin2018bert,brown2020language} and discriminative pre-training~\cite{he2020momentum,chen2020simple,van2018representation}.
-Compared with supervised learning, SSP methods are more likely to learn general-purpose representation since they are directly trained by self-generated labels rather than explicit task-specific supervision.
-Recommender systems are a natural fit for self-supervised learning with a large amount implicit user feedback.
-Both generative pre-training~\cite{yuan2020parameter,yuan2021one,sun2019bert4rec,geng2022recommendation} and contrastive pre-training~\cite{gu2020exploiting,zhou2020s3,wu2021self} are popular, although many~\cite{zhou2020s3,wu2021self,sun2019bert4rec} of them only investigated pre-training for the current task rather than pursuing general-purpose recommendation.
-Regarding transfer learning, current work mainly adopted parameter freezing~\cite{he2016vbpr}, full fine-tuning~\cite{devlin2018bert,he2016ups}, adapter fine-tuning~\cite{yuan2020parameter,houlsby2019parameter} and prompt~\cite{brown2020language,gao2020making} to adapt an upstream SSP model to downstream tasks.
-In this paper, we consider both generative and contrastive pre-training for learning the gpRS model and apply full fine-tuning for domain adaption.
+\textbf{Transfer Learning.} Recently, there has been a growing interest in transfer learning with an upstream self-supervised pre-training (SSP) and downstream supervised finetuning paradigm.
+In terms of SSP, existing work can be broadly categorized into two classes: BERT/GPT-like generative pre-training~\cite{devlin2018bert,brown2020language} and CPC/SimCLR-like contrastive pre-training~\cite{van2018representation,chen2020simple}.
+Compared with supervised learning, SSP methods are more likely to learn general-purpose representation since they are directly trained by self-generated labels rather than those task-specific labels.
+Meanwhile, recommender systems with large amounts of implicit user feedback are a natural fit for self-supervised learning.
+Both generative pre-training and contrastive pre-training are popular in RS literature; however, much of them ~\cite{zhou2020s3,sun2019bert4rec} only investigated pre-training for the current task than pursuing general-purpose recommendations.
+Regarding downstream fine-tuning, current work mainly adopted parameter freezing~\cite{he2016vbpr}, full finetuning~\cite{devlin2018bert,he2016ups}, adapter finetuning~\cite{yuan2020parameter,houlsby2019parameter} and prompt~\cite{brown2020language,gao2020making} to adapt an upstream SSP model to downstream tasks.
+This paper combines generative and contrastive pre-training strategies for learning the gpRS model and applying full finetuning for domain adaption.